Mc-Zen/zero/src/units.typ

 /// - Prefixes are allowed and should be preprended to the base unit without
 ///   a space in between.
 Example: `"/mm^2"`.
 Occurences of "mu" will be replaced
 ///   by the greek mu symbol.
-/// Returns: a dictionary with the keys "numerator" and "fraction",
+/// Returns: a dictionary with the keys "numerator" and "denominator",
 /// both containing a list where each entry is a tuple with the unit symbol
 /// as the first element and the exponent as the second element.
 The exponent
 /// is always positive.